stellasia/stellasia.github.io/_posts/2018-11-01-building-a-neighbour-matrix-with-python.md

            [ 9, 10, 11]])

 It is a numpy array with M (number of test samples) rows and K (number of neighbours) columns.
-How to transform this to the matrix we are looking for, that with our example should look like:

 It can be interesting to see the selected neighbours on a plot: